getodk/docs/aggregate-install.rst

     .. note::

-        You generally need to launch installers with Run as administrator privileges (available under the right-click menu).Accept all the defaults.
+        You generally need to launch installers with Run as administrator privileges (available under the right-click menu).
+Accept all the defaults.

     - Add the installed Java bin directory to the `PATH variable <https://docs.oracle.com/javase/tutorial/essential/environment/paths.html>`_.
     - Download and install `Tomcat 8 <https://tomcat.apache.org/download-80.cgi>`_